MarcinKonowalczyk/type_conversion_dict/README.md

 ## Install

-Just copy the sintle-module file to your project and import it.
+Just copy the single-module file to your project and import it.

 ```bash
 cp ./src/type_conversion_dict/type_conversion_dict.py src/your_package/_type_conversion_dict.py